Millwall F.C.: Major rivalry with West Ham United

 West Ham and Millwall players shake hands before kick-off in 2011.

 Millwall's fiercest rival is West Ham United.
 It is one of the most passionately contested local derbies in football.
 The two clubs have rarely met in recent years due to them playing in different leagues; the majority of their meetings happened before the First World War, with some 60 meetings between 1899 and 1915.
-The clubs have played 99 times since the first contest in 1899.
-Millwall have won 38, drawn 27 and lost 34.
-Despite violence between the two sets of supporters and calls for future games between the clubs to be played behind closed doors, they last met in the Football League Championship in 2011–12 with no outright ban on either set of fans, and no repeat of crowd trouble.
-The rivalry between the sides, specifically the clubs' two hooligan firms has been depicted on the big screen several times, in films such as Green Street.
+The clubs have played 100 times since the first contest in 1899.
+Millwall have won 38, drawn 28 and lost 34.
+The sides most recent meeting was in the Championship in the 2026–27 season, which finished in a 2–2 draw at The Den on 19 September 2026.
+In preparation for the first derby in 14 years, the Met Police issued a Section 35 dispersal order covering a large part of South London, from Tower Bridge to Blackheath, and deployed 400 officers across London.